An FDA advisory committee last year agreed that the data do not support phenylephrine as an effective nasal decongestant.

 The agency conducted a review of all available data on the safety and efficacy of oral phenylephrine, including the historical data that were used to support the determination made 30 years ago that oral phenylephrine was effective.

-The use of phenylephrine in nonprescription cold medications has become since 2006, when sales of any products pseudoephedrine were placed behind the pharmacy counter.
+The use of phenylephrine in nonprescription cold medications has increased since 2006, when sales of any products containing pseudoephedrine were placed behind the pharmacy counter.
 Pseudoephedrine can be used to make methamphetamine.
 Congress, as an amendment to the Patriot Act, the Combat Methamphetamine Epidemic Act, began requiring photo identification and a log of sales of pseudoephedrine-containing products.

 More recently, in a review last year published in Cureus, researchers found that oral phenylephrine was not significantly more effective than a placebo in alleviating nasal congestion in adults.
 Researchers conducted a systematic review involving searches on PubMed, Cochrane, and Scopus databases and identified four articles that compared oral phenylephrine with placebo or standard care and their effect on congestion and nasal airway resistance.